ContextualAI/HALOs/README.md

 5. Write a trainer in `trainers.py`.
 This should subclass either `UnpairedPreferenceTrainer` or `PairedPreferenceTrainer` depending on whether it uses pairs of preferences or not.
    If you need highly custom behavior that is not in either, then you can subclass `BasicTrainer` directly.

-   We can implement a simple version of KTO as follows (not that this is different from the proper version of KTO in KTOTrainer, which does not assume the existence of both chosen and rejected examples in each batch.
-To make SimpleKTOTrainer, we just subclass `trainers.UnpairedPreferenceTrainer` as `trainers.KTOTrainer` and overwrite the loss function definition.
+   We can implement a simple version of KTO as follows (not that this is different from the proper version of KTO in `KTOTrainer`, which does not assume the existence of both chosen and rejected examples in each batch.

+   To make SimpleKTOTrainer, we just subclass `trainers.UnpairedPreferenceTrainer` as `trainers.SimpleKTOTrainer` and overwrite the loss function definition.
 KTO has one hyperparameter, beta, which we can access via `self.config.loss.beta`:

    ```python
    class SimpleKTOTrainer(UnpairedPreferenceTrainer):